- How often should I water my lawn and beds?

 Plant selection is as much an art as it is a science.
 Personal preferences and local conditions will dictate what will be pleasing to the eye and work in the existing environment.

-When we select plant material and create a custom design, we take into account soil conditions, watering conditions and light conditions.
+When we select plant material and create a custom landscape design, we take into account soil conditions, watering conditions and light conditions.
 This information along with our clients specific likes or dislikes create the perfect landscape for each person.

 Please visit the following websites for plant and hard good selections (flagstone, rock, gravels and mulches):